RADAR-base/ManagementPortal/README.md

 | `MANAGEMENTPORTAL_COMMON_ADMIN_PASSWORD`                   | None                                                | Admin password                                                                                         |
 | `JHIPSTER_SLEEP`                                           | `10`                                                | Time in seconds that the application should wait at bootup.
 Used to allow the database to become ready |
 | `JAVA_OPTS`                                                | `-Xmx512m`                                          | Options to pass on the JVM                                                                             |

+Lists cannot directly be encoded by environment variables in this version of Spring.
+So for example the OAuth checking key aliases need to be encoded using the `SPRING_APPLICATION_JSON` variable.
+For setting two aliases, set it to `{"managementportal":{"oauth":{"checkingKeyAliases":["one","two"]}}}`, for example.
+If this list is not set, the signing key will also be used as the checking key.

 ### OAuth Clients